voteflux/flux/CONSTITUTION.md

 * All members who have been members for at least three months shall be eligible to vote in the referendum.
 * The question to be put to voters shall be "Do you approve of the proposed change to the Constitution?", with a link provided to the diff of the proposed change, and the only possible answers shall be "yes" or "no".
 * The Leader must send an email to all Flux members eligible to vote in the referendum informing them of the referendum and giving them the information required for them to access and use the voting system, and informing them that the voting system will be open for a period of 7 days
 * If multiple referendums are held at the same time, and more than one of those referendums passes, the pull requests shall be applied in order of the size of the majority (e.g. 90% first, 72% second, 61% third, etc.) and if a pull request cannot be applied due to a conflict with a proposal which passed with a higher majority, it shall not be applied.
+If two referendums have the same size majority, then the order of application shall be determined randomly.
 * For a referendum to pass, at least 60% of the voting members must approve it.

 ## Endorsed Candidates